Black Friday 2018 Gaming PC Update

 With no easy upgradability, the Trident’s pleasantly small size and user-friendliness definitely come with a cost.
 However, you can open the PC’s case to replace components such as the RAM, storage and CPU.

-Packing an Intel Core i7-6700K with 8GB of RAM, the Trident proved to be just as valuable a productivity workhorse as it was a small gaming system.
+Packing an Intel Core i7-6700K with 8GB of RAM, the Trident proved to be just as valuable a productivity workhorse as it was a small system.
 The PC never falters while multitasking.

 The Lenovo IdeaCentre Y900 is an ideal choice for first-time PC gamers as it packs the power necessary to play the latest games, all within a sleek design that’s easily upgradable with new parts over time.
-However, while the Y900 is a satisfying gaming desktop, you can get even more gaming goodness for less money if you look elsewhere due to it's monster price.
+However, while the Y900 is a satisfying gaming desktop, you can get even more gamer goodness for less money if you look elsewhere due to it's monster price.

-The Lenovo Y900 comes with all that you’d expect from a modern gaming PC.
+The Lenovo Y900 comes with all that you’d expect from a high rated gaming PC.
 It’s black, it has glowing red lights.
 In addition, it pulls the look off well, with beastly looking scales on the top and a transparent side panel that lets you gaze at its graphics card and components under warm red lights.
 The panel is plastic, though, with a feel of chintzy.

 The Y900’s 19.8 x 18.8 x 8.1-inch chassis towers high thus you’ll still need a decent amount of desk or floor space.
 The PC weighs a hefty 33 pounds, though there’s a convenient enclave on the top panel that makes lugging it around a bit easier.

 There’s an additional four USB 3.0 ports in the back, as well as two USB ports, an Ethernet port, a PS/2 port for older mice and keyboards, and your typical suite of audio inputs (line in/out, subwoofer, center, microphone, and S/PDIF).
-The motherboard itself hosts HDMI, DVI and VGA ports, while the system’s Nvidia GeForce GTX 970 graphics card features three Display Ports and an HDMI port for easy multimonitor gaming.
+The motherboard itself hosts HDMI, DVI and VGA ports, while the system’s Nvidia GeForce GTX 970 graphics card features three Display Ports and an HDMI port for easy multi-monitor support.

 The Y900 is an absolute beast, beating the Alienware in 3DMark tests and utterly destroying the XPS Tower.
 Sporting a Nvidia GeForce GTX 970 graphics card with 4GB of VRAM, the Y900 can tear through the latest mainstream games at high settings without breaking a sweat.